Narita Brian

 Narita Brian (ナリタブライアン, Hepburn: Narita Buraian; May 3, 1991 – September 27, 1998) was a Japanese racehorse.
-Until T M Opera O surpassed him in 2000, Narita Brian was the world's top money earner.
+Until Special Week surpassed him in 1999, Narita Brian was Japan's top money earner.
+He was the fifth horse to win the classic Triple Crown (the Satsuki Sho, Japanese Derby, and Kikuka Sho), and also won the Arima Kinen in 1994.
+Narita Brian was nicknamed the "shadow roll monster" because he wore a shadow roll while racing.

 Background

-Narita Brian was a bay horse sired by the American-bred stallion Brian's Time, out of the mare Pacificus, a daughter of Northern Dancer.
-He was a brother of Biwa Hayahide, the Champion horse in Japan in 1993.